Weehawken, NJ: Where Manhattan Meets Suburban Luxury

 Weehawken, New Jersey

-March in Weehawken blends community programming, school activities, and civic meetings with easy access to the cultural and entertainment events happening throughout Hudson County and nearby Manhattan.
-While the township itself tends to host smaller local gatherings, residents benefit from one of the most connected locations in the region.
+April in Weehawken blends community programming, school activities, and civic meetings with easy access to cultural and entertainment events throughout Hudson County and nearby Manhattan.
+The township itself tends to host smaller, neighborhood-focused gatherings, but residents benefit from one of the most connected locations in the region.

 Happening Now in Weehawken

-📚 Weehawken Free Public Library — March Programs
+📚 Weehawken Free Public Library — Spring Programs

 📍 Weehawken Free Public Library

-The Weehawken Free Public Library continues to be one of the most active community hubs in town.
-Programs throughout March include:
+The Weehawken Free Public Library continues to be one of the most active community hubs in town as the community transitions into spring.
+Programs throughout April typically include:

-Storytime & Early Literacy Programs – Weekly sessions for toddlers and preschool-age children.
+• Storytime & Early Literacy Programs – Weekly sessions for toddlers and preschoolers.

-Teen Game Nights & Social Events – Interactive programs designed to bring teens together in a relaxed setting.
+• Teen Game Nights & Social Events – Interactive programs that bring teens together in a relaxed setting.

 🏛 Township Meetings & Civic Engagement

-March includes several public meetings that keep residents involved in local decision-making.
+April includes public meetings that keep residents involved in local decision-making.

 Weehawken Township Council Meetings